huypham-0607/startorch/README.md

 **Startorch** is a literature search engine built around lexical retrieval and citation-graph ranking.

 It currently targets the OpenAlex English-only Works corpus: 345M+ papers.
-The retrieval layer uses BM25 with a custom Block-Max WAND implementation, while the graph side will use Global PageRank and approximate Personalized PageRank to rerank retrieved documents.
+The retrieval layer uses BM25 with a custom Block-Max WAND implementation, while the graph side will use Global PageRank to rerank retrieved documents.

 The long-term goal is to support sub-second top-k retrieval over the full corpus while using the citation graph as an additional ranking signal, all while keeping RAM usage manageable for a personal device.

 ## Why this project?

-Startorch is an experiment in using the citation graph more directly for research artifact retrieval.

-The main question is whether a combination of:
+Startorch is an experiment aimed to answer the question whether a combination of:

 - Lexical relevance,
 - Global graph authority, and